 The physical layout of the pipes in our facades often reflects the layout of the divisions, and is nearly always "formal".
 Most installations are fronted with speaking pipes of the Great and Pedal Principals, frequently in polished tin.
 Not only is the tone of a tin pipe richer, but its appearance is free of the annoying spots frequently seen on pipes where the organ is functionally exposed in a "flower box" manner.

-Because of ongoing problems with electrolytic zinc, we use a specially finished aluminum for larger pipes, and horizontally mounted reeds are of copper, either polished of flamed.
+Because of ongoing problems with electrolytic zinc, we use a specially finished aluminum for larger pipes, and horizontally mounted reeds are of copper, either polished or flamed.

 The details of our consoles are equally well thought out.
-Keyboards are normally of maple, with rosewood sharps - a distinctly better feel than the plastic used on many consoles.
-In some cases, we have refurbished existing ivory keys, and new ivory has recently become legally available again, at an additional cost.
+Keyboards may be of maple, polished bone, or ivory, with rosewood sharps - a distinctly better feel than the plastic used on many consoles.

 Drawknobs are of hand-turned polished walnut, with ivory colored faces and black legends for easy reading.
 A.G.O. style pedalboards, expression pedals and manual and toe pistons are all laid out for the comfort and convenience of the organist.
 Our Micro-Processor based relay and combination system provides multiple memory levels, transposing, record and playback and MIDI features, all at no extra cost.